deeperbreaths/website/content/about/about-us.md

 # Why Deeper Breaths?

-When we first got the news that our daughter was diagnosed with a genetic disorder, I clearly remember feeling at a loss.
+When we first got the news that our daughter was diagnosed with a genetic disorder, it felt like we stepped into fog.
 It felt like the resources available were very much directed at keeping kids out of the hospital, but there was not a large pool of resources available for thriving within the world of meds, nebs, vests, and frequent Dr. visits.
 We hope to change that by being a resource for parents to find information to make their airway clearance lives easier.
 You are not alone!
 Even though the diagnosis may be unclear, or a rare disorder, there are people all over the world dealing with the same things.
+Let's clear that fog and see a better future together!